unicode-org/conformance/README.md

 # How to use DDT:

 In its first implementation, Data Driven Test uses data files formatted with JSON structures describing tests and parameters.
 The data directory string is set up as follows:

 ## A directory testData containing:
-  ** test data files for each type of test, e.g., collation, numberformat, displaynames, etc. Each file contains tests with a label, input, and parameters.
+  * Test data files for each type of test, e.g., collation, numberformat, displaynames, etc. Each file contains tests with a label, input, and parameters.
-  ** verify files for each test type.
-Each contains a list of test labels and expected results from the tests.
-These correspond to the labels in test data.
+  * Verify files for each test type.
+Each contains a list of test labels and expected results from the corresponding tests.

 ## Directory testResults

 This contains a subdirectory for each executor.
 The output file from each test is store in thes appropriate subdirectory.
 Each test result contains the label of the test and the result of the test.
 This may be a boolean or a formatted string.

 The results file contains information on the test enciroment as well as the